jackVanish/flyknifeComics/about.md

     <dd><em>Knifewolf//Hyper Punks Double Digest: ATTAXX!
 Assault on Gogol-1010</em></dd>
 </dl>

-Christian "The Wolf" DeWolf, owner and operator of Wolf Butler Comedy Server, is an international street cyber- samurai and business operator.
-By day, he puts his opponents in *atari* with sensible investments and dependable returns, but by night, The Wolf stalks the streets of HALIFAX_1, raising his sword to COMMANDER ZETA and striking back against the darkness with defiant swings of his katana.
-His mighty swing can cut the very fabric of the GRIDDZONE, but despite such power, he fights on the side of good.
-He can be found at [christiandewolf.com](https://www.christiandewolf.com).
+Christian "The Wolf" DeWolf, owner and operator of Mirth Turtle Media, is an international street cyber- samurai and business operator.
+By day, he puts his opponents in *atari* with sensible investments and dependable returns, but by night, The Wolf stalks the streets of HALIFAX_1, raising his fist to COMMANDER ZETA and striking back against the darkness with defiant swings of his "smart" wrecking bar.
+His mighty swing can wreck the very fabric of the GRIDDZONE, but despite such power, he fights on the side of good.
+He can be found at [mirthturtle.com](https://www.mirthturtle.com).

 <dl class="about-details">
     <dt>STRENGTH:</dt>